Skip to main content

 6. Finish thin section

 Safety note: Any time you are in the lab you must wear closed toe shoes.
 When using machinery, it is mandatory to wear safety glasses and ear protection.
-It is highly recomended to wear a lab coat or apron and N95 mask.
+It is highly recommended to wear a lab coat or apron and N95 mask.

 Cutting Billet